 At times like this people are turning to social media more and beginning to realise how many options there are out there to help treat Sexual Dysfunction.
 And with studies showing that at least a third of us have experienced these types of problems at some point in our lives, it’s certainly widespread.Many men and women don’t talk about their intimate health and find it embarrassing to seek help.
 But we should feel comfortable enough to talk about the issues we experience with intimate health and everyone should be allowed to enjoy sex.

 There are now many treatments available to help treat sexual dysfunction.
 Being comfortable in your own skin is a major factor in promoting sexual health.
 It’s not about being perfect, it’s about body confidence, good health and communication with your partner.

-If you have a problem with getting or maintaining an erection, The P-Shot® (or Priapus Shot®) is a pioneering treatment which is helping men across the world to gain self-confidence by giving them back their sex drive, improving erectile issues such as impotence or the inability to maintain an erection, while also sometimes offering the added benefit of increased size and girth.
+Suppose you have a problem with getting or maintaining an erection.
+In that case, The P-Shot® (or Priapus Shot®) is a pioneering treatment which is helping men across the world to gain self-confidence by giving them back their sex drive, improving erectile issues such as impotence or the inability to maintain an erection, while also sometimes offering the added benefit of increased size and girth.